-In 2023 the MS Committee will:
+In 2024 the MS Committee will:

-- continue to encourage visibility of the supply chains of its Indirect Suppliers and Direct Suppliers, and encourage those suppliers to educate their sub-contractors regarding the risks of modern slavery in their supply chains; - explore automated and efficient ways to connect with our suppliers on modern slavery; - 3. continue to develop policies addressing key modern slavery risks and communicating L'Oréal Australia's expectations and requirements for suppliers and contractors including encouraging suppliers to establish grievance procedures and a whistleblowing procedure; - 4. learn from and develop our actions and statement through external interactions.
-This includes consultations with other businesses, peak bodies and government to develop our understanding and share insights; - 5. continue to roll out training across the business to ensure that employees are equipped with the necessary skills to identify modern slavery risks; - strengthen our remediation processes and responses; and - 7. train employees who may visit suppliers to spot the signs that may indicate worker exploitation.
+- Continue to encourage visibility of the supply chains of its Indirect Suppliers and Direct Suppliers, and encourage those suppliers to educate their sub-contractors regarding the risks of modern slavery in their supply chain - 2.
+Continue to develop policies addressing key modern slavery risks and communicating L'Oréal Australia's expectations and requirements for suppliers and contractors including encouraging suppliers to establish grievance procedures and a whistleblowing procedure. - 3.
+Learn from and develop our actions and statement through external interactions.
+This includes consultations with other businesses, peak bodies and government to develop our understanding and share insights. - Continue to engage our employees through training and communication to ensure that employees are equipped with the necessary skills to identify modern slavery risks; - 5.
+Strengthen our remediation processes and responses; - 6.
+Train employees who may visit suppliers to spot the signs that may indicate worker exploitation